dr304113/ContactListApplication/README.md

-# ContactListApplication
+# OnlineNotes
-A web application to keep track of contact information
+A quick and easy way to keep track of all things noteworthy:)